If you have started to realise that something deeper may be driving how you think, feel, and react, you are already beginning to be self aware.

 The reactions that feel automatic.

-And until you become aware of them, they quietly shape your life without you realising it.
+And until you become aware of them, they can quietly shape your choices, relationships, confidence, and sense of self without you realising it.

 For many women, midlife is the first time they pause long enough to ask: